 Victorian government schools are not required to have a local enrolment policy as they are required to follow the Department's Enrolment Policy (and any other related Department policies) on the Department's Policy and Advisory Library.

-Please ensure that you insert information relevant to your school where prompted in yellow, and amend references to “Example School” so that they are replaced with your school name.
-You are encouraged to amend the font and text styles used in this template to reflect your school colours, and include your school logo where possible.

 Policy

 This policy sets out requirements for entry into Victorian government schools, including admissions, enrolments, the placement of students and transfers between schools.